aiven/aiven-docs/docs/integrations/datadog/datadog-logs.md

 title: Send logs to Datadog
 ---

-This article will show you how to use the Aiven Rsyslog integration to send the logs from your Aiven services to Datadog.
+Use the Aiven Rsyslog integration to send the logs from your Aiven services to Datadog.

 You will need:

 -   A Datadog account, and which region it is in.
 -   A Datadog API key.
 Generate an API key by visiting **Organization settings** under your account menu, and then choose **API Keys**.
-    The **New Key** button will give you an API key; you should copy this as you will need it shortly.
+    The **New Key** button will give you an API key.
+Make a note of it.
 -   An Aiven account with a project set up.
 You\'ll need the name of the project.